 - Bring them on the road.
 After assembling the biscuits, wrap in foil or parchment and bring them on the road with you!

 Now who wants to learn how to make these Boudin Sausage Biscuits?

 Scroll on down…

 It's Football Season!
 Let's make tailgate food... specifically, breakfast.
 These Boudin Breakfast Sandwiches are favorites and easy to make before the game!

 - 8 biscuits, freshly baked (store-bought or homemade)

 - 8 eggs, for frying

-- Once the boudin and biscuits have cooked, fry the eggs to your liking.
-While the eggs fry, cut the boudin links into 1-2" pieces.
+- Once the boudin and biscuits have cooked, fry the eggs to your liking in butter or oil.

 - Enjoy warm!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.